-You've certainly heard the expression "you need to spend money to make money."
-It's a cliché that's also undoubtedly true.
+Every company needs to spend money to make money.
+It's a cliché, but it's also undoubtedly true.

 We typically think of these costs as being directly tied to sales.
 You need to buy stock in order to sell it.
 You need to hire salespeople (and pay them) too.